mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Designing for others - as a key perspective in constructionism.
 Note: What added insights or tips for practitioners can I bring here?
 NOTE - cf Resnick Designing for Tinkerability - and the concepts in that.  -->

+#### Other examples and interpretation on designing for others / shifts of perspective
+In interpreting data there were other examples of pair partners and peers either commenting on or suggesting to others that they should imagining others user experience to suggest game design alterations.

 ### GDP driving adoption of emerging technical processes